zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 The `app_protect_custom_log_attribute` directive has a few limitations which should be kept in mind while configuring this directive:

 - Key and value strings are limited to 64 chars
-- Maximum possible directive numbers are limited to 10 in each context i.e. Limit of 10 keys and values
+- Maximum possible directive numbers are limited to 10 (in total) in each context i.e. Limit of 10 keys and values

 ### Errors and Warnings